ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post-doctoral research associate at the University of Connecticut’s Human Rights Institute and an International Security Program fellow at Harvard University’s Belfer Center for Science and International Affairs.
+I am a postdoctoral research fellow at Harvard University's T.H.
+Chan School of Public Health.
 I study insurgencies, civil resistance movements, and their effects on societies and governments.

 Primarily, my research tries to explain why some conflicts lead to worse subsequent human rights outcomes than others, and how these legacies can be overcome.
+I am especially interested in transitional justice, and whether instruments like prosecutions and truth commisions can bolster democratization.
 This research draws on a diverse array of methods, such as elite interviews, large-n observational studies, and quasi-experimental research designs.
-My work has been featured in the *Journal of Global Security Studies*, the *Journal of Peace Research*, and by Political Violence at a Glance and the International Institute for Strategic Studies.
+My work has been featured in the *Journal of Global Security Studies*, the *Journal of Peace Research*, and by Political Violence at a Glance, the International Institute for Strategic Studies, and the Washington Post.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.